 From Dorothy McNett's Recipe Book.| Browse by Category | Browse alphabetically | Cooking Club |

 From Dorothy McNett's recipes at www.dorothymcnett.com.
 Use your choice of a hot chile pepper, knowing that habernero will be much hotter than jalapeno!
 A Peruvian pepper known as aji amarillo is most often used, but probably not a variety easily found here.
 Select a white fleshed firm textured fish without many hard to find pin bones in it.
-Serves 4-5.
+You can cook and cool the fish if desired before putting it into the marinade.
+Either way, this is great!

 1 fresh chili pepper, such as habanero or 1-2 jalapeno